 Please be aware that according to the Late Payment of Commercial Debts (Interest) Act 1998, ‘freelancers’ are entitled to claim £40 late fee upon non-payment of debts after this time, at which point a new invoice will be submitted with the addition of this fee.
 If payment of the revised invoice is not received within a further 7 days, additional interest will be charged to the overdue account at a statutory rate of 8% plus Bank of England base of 0.5% totalling 8.5%.
 Parties cannot contract out of the Act’s provisions.

-If for whatever reason you make early payments, the scheduled work has a cut-off date for completion of two years, for any single project.
-Please note that the fee is non-returnable.
+If for whatever reason you make early payments, the scheduled work has a cut-off date for completion of six months (unless a date is specified in our quote), for any single project.
+Please note that the fee is non-returnable in all circumstances.